arion023/KNR-droniada/README.md

-- `Step 1`: Initializing the Script
+- Step 1: Initializing the Script
 Navigate to the worlds directory.
 Launch the set_ball_color.py script.
-- `Step 2`: Opening the Simulation World
+- Step 2: Opening the Simulation World
 Open the file mars_mines.wbt.
-- `Step 3`: Running the Simulation
+- Step 3: Running the Simulation
 After the simulation window opens, immediately stop it by clicking the stop icon.